-The information available from results of the probe for the 2014 NAEP Technology and Engineering Literacy Assessment will provide important data that can be used throughout the tenure of the framework.
-The results of the probe will begin the trend line for the new assessment, and policymakers, educators, and the public can use data from the assessments as a tool for monitoring certain aspects of student achievement in technology and engineering literacy over time.
+The information available from results of the 2018 NAEP Technology and Engineering Literacy Assessment will provide important data that can be used throughout the tenure of the framework.
+The results of the assessment will continue the trend line from the 2014 assessment, and policy-makers, educators, and the public can use data from the assessments as a tool for monitoring certain aspects of student achievement in technology and engineering literacy over time.
 NAEP reports from any subsequent administrations of the assessment will compare student performance in the three areas of Technology and Society, Design and Systems, and ICT among groups of students within the same grade.
-Long-term achievement trends (for example, the comparison of score performance with previous administrations) can also be reported starting with the second administration
+Long-term achievement trends (for example, the comparison of score performance with previous administrations) can also be reported starting with the second administration.